Curriculum Guide: The Lower School

 In addition to normal classroom teaching we offer lessons to those interested in developing their instrumental playing, and extra-curricular activities such as choir, orchestra and instrumental groups.

-E-safety is an integral part of the IT curriculum and the impact of ICT on society is explored through issues of chat room safety, social networking, cyber bullying, copyright protection and plagiarism.
+E-safety is an integral part of the PSHE curriculum and the impact of ICT on society is explored through issues of chat room safety, social networking, cyberbullying, copyright protection and plagiarism.

 PHYSICAL EDUCATION